DaringDreamer/100-days-of-code/Day_One.md

 </project>
 ```

+- above file is a typical pom.xml file.
-From above file we can see that while creating a project, we need to give an unique project coordinates which will be used for identifying the project.
+- From the above file we can see that while creating a project, we need to give an unique project coordinates which will be used for identifying the project.
 - GroupId - an uniqueIdentifier to a project.
 - artifactId - name of project
 - verionId - version number